How to Say "The merchant will go to the rainbow hill tomorrow" in Korean | (으)로 Grammar

 What does "The merchant will go to the rainbow hill tomorrow" mean in Korean?

-The Korean sentence "상인이 내일 무지개 언덕으로 갈 거예요." translates to "The merchant will go to the rainbow hill tomorrow." in English. "상인이 내일 무지개 언덕으로 갈 거예요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "상인이 내일 무지개 언덕으로 갈 거예요." translates to "The merchant will go to the rainbow hill tomorrow." in English.
+When you say "상인이 내일 무지개 언덕으로 갈 거예요.", you are not just translating — you are adopting a Korean mindset.
+The sentence carries the warmth of nature's beauty.

 Pronunciation guide: sangini naeil mujigae eondeokeuro gal geoyeyo.